marinusklaassen/SCM_caACLib/README.md

 - MPreset

 **Example code:**
-Adding a bunch of faders with random colors to the Lemur app.
+Adding a certain amount of faders to the Lemur interface:
 `~lm = MLemurGui.new;`

 `~lm.connect("192.10.1.2",8002,8000);`